nikkiricks/nikkiricks/README.md

 # Oh heeeyyyyyyyy there

 Hi!
 Welcome!
 I'm Nikki.
-I started coding in 2019, went to General Assembly's Software Engineering Immersive and now am a software engineer at Vanguard in Melbourne Australia.
+I started coding in 2019, went to General Assembly's Software Engineering Immersive and now am an Apprentice Developer at Envato in Melbourne Australia.

 ## Current Project